Lotteries and community gambling

-If prizes are still unclaimed after three months you must surrender them to the Director-General of Licensing if they do not contain perishable goods.
+If prizes are still unclaimed after 3 months, you must surrender them to the Director-General of Licensing if they do not contain perishable goods.

 You can sell unclaimed prizes containing perishable goods for a reasonable price and use the money to support the approved association.

 If you can't draw the lottery as proposed or approved, you can apply to the Director-General of Licensing to change the place, date or time.

 If the change is approved, it must be publicly advertised.

 With all lotteries and raffles, the Director-General of Licensing may instruct a lottery to be drawn and prizes awarded if circumstances require it.

 The person running the trade lottery must keep full records for at least 2 years.

 - evidence of prizes being awarded.